|28 September 2018|

 Of the overall increase of 117,000, filled jobs in the construction industry increased by close to 50,000 in the June quarter 2018 to more than 1.1 million jobs, making it the fourth biggest industry in the economy.

 “The rate of growth in filled jobs in the construction industry was 4.4 per cent, the fastest growth of any industry in the economy.
 This resulted in a 9.1 per cent growth in filled jobs through the year,” Mr Hockman said.

-This industry, which includes (but is not limited to) architecture, engineering, computer systems design, law and accountancy, now has over 1.1 million jobs, representing 8.6 per cent of all filled jobs.
-It is now the fourth largest industry in the economy, behind the health care and social assistance, retail trade and accommodation and food services industries have more filled jobs than construction.
+This industry, which includes building construction, engineering construction and construction services, now represents 8.3 per cent of all filled jobs.
+Only the health care and social assistance, retail trade and accommodation and food services industries have more filled jobs than construction.

 Further details can be found in Labour Account Australia, Quarterly Experimental Estimates (cat. no. 6150.0.55.003).
 These are available for free download from www.abs.gov.au.

 - When reporting ABS data, the Australian Bureau of Statistics (or ABS) must be attributed as the source.

 - For media requests and interviews, contact the ABS Media team at firstname.lastname@example.org or on 1300 175 070 (8.30 am - 5pm Mon-Fri).

 - A glossary of terms used in this media releases is available with the publication.